-Lee working to amend Confederate general proclamation
+Tennessee governor wants to amend day that honors KKK leader

 NASHVILLE, Tenn.
 (AP) — Gov. Bill Lee will introduce legislation this year that would amend a law requiring Tennessee to honor Confederate General Nathan Bedford Forrest, an early leader of the Ku Klux Klan.

-Lee’s office confirmed Friday that the Republican was working on the bill.
+Lee’s office confirmed Friday that the Republican, who has previously expressed his displeasure over the honor, was working on the bill.
 The office did not provide further details.

 According to the law in question, Tennessee governors must sign six proclamations throughout the year designating the following days of special observance: Robert E. Lee Day (January 19), Abraham Lincoln Day (February 12), Andrew Jackson Day (March 15), Confederate Decoration Day (June 3), Nathan Bedford Forrest Day (July 13) and Veterans’ Day (November 11).